Fanny Ardant: Career

-By the early 1980s, Ardant was a major film star, gaining international recognition for her role opposite Gérard Depardieu in La Femme d'à côté (The Woman Next Door).
-The film, directed by François Truffaut, brought Ardant her first César Award nomination for best actress in 1982 and in 1984 she was nominated again for Vivement dimanche!.
-Eventually, she became Truffaut's partner, giving birth to their daughter, Joséphine Truffaut, on 28 September 1983.
-Initially, her youthful beauty brought popularity but over time her sophistication and acting skills made her one of France's most admired actresses.
-She proved her versatility, playing a comedic role in Pédale douce for which she won the 1997 César Award for Best Actress.
+At the age of 31 she was contacted by François Truffaut, who had spotted her in a television drama and wanted to cast her in the lead female role of his next film, La Femme d'à côté (The Woman Next Door).
+That film, in which Ardant co-starred with Gérard Depardieu, was her breakthrough role, bringing her a César Award nomination for best actress in 1982.
+In 1984 she was nominated again for Vivement dimanche!, also directed by Truffaut.
+Initially, Ardant's youthful beauty brought popularity but over time her sophistication and acting skills made her one of France's most admired actresses.
+She later proved her versatility, playing a comedic role in Pédale douce for which she won the 1997 César Award for Best Actress.

 Fluent in English and Italian, Ardant has starred in several Hollywood and British films.
 Her most recent English-language film was the 2002 Franco Zeffirelli production Callas Forever, in which she portrayed opera diva Maria Callas.
 It opened the 14th Annual Palm Springs International Film Festival on 9 January 2003.
 In 2003, Ardant received the Stanislavsky Award at the 25th Moscow International Film Festival (for the outstanding achievement in the career of acting and devotion to the principles of Stanislavsky's school).

 In 2009, she became a director and screenwriter, with Cendres et sang (Ashes and Blood).
 She also took part in a rare performance of Sardou's La Haine on 19 July 2009 at the Festival de Radio France et Montpellier Languedoc Roussillon, with Gérard Depardieu, the concert broadcast on France Musique.

 In 2010, she directed a short feature, Absent Chimeras (Chimères absentes in French), in which she also stars.
 She made this short film in order to raise public awareness to the plight of Romani people in Europe, a cause she personally defends.
 In 2011, she starred in the music video for Elle me dit, the first French single by Lebanese singer Mika, and appeared in the play based on Joan Didion's 2005 novel The Year of Magical Thinking in the Théâtre de l'Atelier, Paris.
 She also starred in Interno Giorno that same year by Tommaso Rossellini, acting in both French and Italian.
 In 2013, she made a cameo appearance as herself in The Great Beauty.

 In 2018, Ardant starred in the Swiss drama film Shock Waves – Diary of My Mind by Ursula Meier.
 It was screened in the Panorama section at the 68th Berlin International Film Festival.
 In 2019, Ardant directed the opera Lady Macbeth of Mtsensk at the Greek National Opera.